 But if you’ve already earned your bachelor’s degree, what’s the big deal about a master’s?
 Here, we share six reasons why building on your previous experiences and pursuing your master’s degree can help you achieve your goals.

 A master’s program takes your learning one step further in focusing on what it is that you want to learn.
 While not every course in your master’s program may align perfectly with your personality or what you want to do with your degree, each course is included in the program for a reason.

 Without the need to complete a collection of general education courses, as in most undergraduate work, the courses in your master’s program are all centered around preparing you with practical knowledge that you can apply directly to your current or aspired work environment.

-If you love numbers and spreadsheets, courses in an M.B.A. like finance, economics and accounting have curriculum that will align well with your interests.
-If you're all into leadership and equipping people to thrive within an organization, courses in topics like conflict management or human resources in a program such as a M.A. in Organizational Leadership will inspire you.
+If you love numbers and spreadsheets, courses in an M.B.A. like finance, economics and accounting have a curriculum that will align well with your interests.
+If you’re all into leadership and equipping people to thrive within an organization, courses in topics like conflict management or human resources in a program such as an M.A. in Organizational Leadership will inspire you.